 In addition, Ms. Brown has tried and mediated non-class claims before federal judges and arbitrators involving allegations of sexual harassment, wrongful discharge, violations of noncompete agreements, discrimination, and retaliation.
 She also has represented companies charged with fraud, breaches of fiduciary duty, RICO violations, and violations of securities and consumer protection laws on a class-wide basis, including in Multi-District Litigation.

-Ms. Brown also has been very focused on issues relating to diversity and gender equity: She is the current Vice-President and also Past President of the Colorado Women’s Bar Association, an organization with more than 1500 members and growing.
-She is on the Board of the National Conference of Women’s Bar Associations.
-She is a member of the Colorado Bar Association’s Committee for Balanced Legal Careers and has worked closely with the Center for Legal Inclusiveness on various initiatives, including serving as moderator and panelist for several CLI Summit programs.
-In addition, Ms. Brown is actively involved in pro bono work in the local community and nationally, and has given time to organizations including Know Your IX, the National Association of Counsel for Children, the National Women’s Law Center, the Cornell Law School Global Gender Justice Clinic, Ten Thousand Villages, and Denver’s Open Door Youth Gang Alternatives Program.
-And she helped establish a long-term relationship between Gibson Dunn and the Rocky Mountain Children’s Law Center.
+Ms. Brown also has been very focused on issues relating to diversity and gender equity: She is a past President of the Colorado Women’s Bar Association, an organization with more than 1500 members and growing.
+She served on the Board of the National Conference of Women’s Bar Associations for two years, from 2016-2018.
+She was a member of the Colorado Bar Association’s Committee for Balanced Legal Careers and has worked closely with the Center for Legal Inclusiveness on various initiatives, including serving as moderator and panelist for several CLI Summit programs.
+Currently, Ms. Brown is serving as Co-Chair of the Programs Subcommittee of the Planning Committee of the National Association of Women’s Lawyers for its spring conference in Denver.

 Ms. Brown received her law degree in 1993 from the University of Texas School of Law, where she served as Executive Editor for the Texas Law Review, was a member of the Order of the Coif, and graduated with High Honors (top 2%).
 Ms. Brown received a Bachelor of Arts degree in American Studies from the University of Colorado at Boulder, where she graduated with honors as a member of Phi Beta Kappa.